defenseunicorns/zarf-package-software-factory/README.md

 - Minio Operator*
 - Neuvector*
 - SonarQube*
+- Mattermost*
 - Jira
 - Confluence
 - Jenkins
 - Artifactory
 - HA Redis with Sentinel

-Coming Soon:

-- Mattermost*

 **Deployed using Big Bang Umbrella*

 ---

-**The requirements of the package on a single node/machine are roughly 48 CPU threads, 96 GB of memory, and a directly attached NVME solid-state storage device of at least 500k IOPS.**
+**The requirements of the package on a single node/machine are roughly 64 CPU threads, 96 GB of memory, and a directly attached NVME solid-state storage device of at least 500k IOPS.**

 ![warning](img/warning.png)